Edmond Dyonnet: Biography

 On May 16, 1875, the family emigrated to Canada.
 In 1882, Dyonnet moved to Labelle, Quebec in the Laurentian mountains.
 The village was founded by Father Antoine Labelle.
 Ulysses Dyonnet was a pioneer; he cleared land and resumed two mills, a sawmill and a flour mill.
 The timber industry was thriving.
 Using the north Rouge River (Quebec) for transportation of the wood, it was then sawed at the family business in Labelle, located near the Iroquois Falls.
 The trade was intense and the family expanded.

 The young Edmond stayed in Montreal, where he studied drawing at the National Institute of Fine Arts from 1875 to 1881.
 One of his teachers was Abbé Joseph Chabert (1831–1894).
 In 1882, he returned to Italy and studied painting at the Accademia Albertina in Turin with Andrea Gastaldi and Pier Celestino Gilardi.
 After Turin, he did a complete tour of Italy and then went to Naples in 1883 and to Rome at the Villa Medici in 1884.

-When he returned to Canada in 1890, Edmond settled in Montreal and taught in the school founded by Abbé Joseph Chabert.
+When he returned to Canada in 1890, Dyonnet settled in Montreal and taught in the school founded by Abbé Joseph Chabert.
 In 1899, he went to paint in the Gaspé, in the Laurentians and in Berthier-sur-Mer.
 Not much is known about his personal life.
 Edmond Dyonnet never married and had no children.
 At the turn of the century, he supported his sister Emma, widow of Ernest Lorin who died in February 1899.
 His father Ulysses died the following year in 1900.
 Edmond raised his three nephews and nieces, Alice Lorin (1886–1907), Gabrielle Lorin (1897–1985) and Louis Gustave Lorin (1898–1956).
 Dyonnet was interested in many things and never stopped reading books.
 The nonagenarian was said to go outside daily, only prevented by the worst of the winter storms in Montreal.
 At his death, his niece Gabrielle Lorin inherited and donated all the archives in 1967 to the University of Ottawa.